General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of GHDs

 Let $\classC$ be a class of hypergraphs.
 We say that $\classC$ has the {\em bounded intersection property (BIP)} if there exists some integer constant $i$ such that every hypergraph $H$ in $\classC$ has the $i$-BIP.
 Class $\classC$ has the {\em logarithmically-bounded intersection property (LogBIP)} if for each of its elements $\HH$, $\iwidth{\HH}$ is $\calO(\log n)$, where $n$ denotes the size of the hypergraph $\HH$. \end{definition}

-Note that the BIP criterion is indeed non-trivial, as several well-known classes of unbounded $\ghw$ enjoy the 1-BIP, such as cliques and grids.
-Moreover, our empirical study in Appendix~\ref{app:empiricalStudy} suggests that the overwhelming number of CQs enjoys the $2$-BIP (i.e., one hardly joins two relations over more than 2 attributes).
+The BIP criterion is indeed non-trivial, as several well-known classes of unbounded $\ghw$ enjoy the 1-BIP, such as cliques and grids.
+Moreover, our empirical study \cite{pods/FischlGLP19} suggests that the overwhelming number of CQs enjoys the $2$-BIP (i.e., one hardly joins two relations over more than 2 attributes).
 To allow for a yet bigger class of hypergraphs, the BIP can be relaxed as follows.

 \begin{definition} The {\em $c$-multi-intersection width} $\cmiwidth{c}{\HH}$ of a hypergraph $\HH$ is the maximum cardinality of any intersection $e_1\cap\cdots\cap e_c$ of $c$ distinct edges $e_1, \ldots, e_c$ of $\HH$.
 We say that a hypergraph $H$ has the {\em $i$-bounded $c$-multi-intersection property (\icBMIP)} if $\cmiwidth{c}{\HH}\leq i$ holds.